RT-LOC/docs/docs/getstarted/basic_positioning_introduction.md

 :::warning NOTE:
-  If you have bought the `Starterskit`, everything is included in the box to get started and the hardware is preflashed.
+  If you have bought the `Starter kit`, everything is included in the box to get started and the hardware is preflashed.
   You can skip ahead to the [Getting Started](/getstarted/basic_positioning_getting_started.html#getting-started) section.

-  If you bought a `Starters License` to use on your own hardware from other vendors you already owned (e.g. if you bought Decawaves MDEK kit), please continue reading here.
+  If you bought a `Starter License` to use on your own hardware from other vendors you already owned (e.g. if you bought Decawaves MDEK kit), please continue reading here.
 :::

 ## Minimal requirements